Back to Articles

 Key takeaways

-- Ready-mix concrete is batched at a certified plant and delivered by truck, guaranteeing consistent strength (typically 4,000 PSI for driveways) and quality control per ASTM C94 standards.
+• Ready-mix concrete is batched at a certified plant and delivered by truck, guaranteeing consistent strength (typically high-strength concrete for driveways) and quality control per ASTM C94 standards.

 Ready to get started?
 Pay nothing until the work is complete.
 Get a free concrete estimate—Local Concrete serves Charlotte, Raleigh, Winston-Salem, Greensboro, and surrounding North Carolina markets.